Skip to main content

 Universität Wien (Vienna)

-In almost all cases, we can only send two students to any of the above.
-Most require that you attend for a full year.
-A small number will allow us, instead of sending two students for a full year, to send four for a half-year each.
+In almost all cases, we can only send two students to any of the above for a full year or four for a half-year each.
 The majority offer teaching through English but some do not.
 So before deciding on any one of them, study their website carefully to see if you have the appropriate language competence.

-If you are a Single Honours History student, the application process is relatively straightforward because you only have one Department with which to deal!
-If you are, for instance, Joint Honours it is slightly more complicated because both Departments must approve your exchange.
-Each Department will have its own exchange agreements with other universities, and you can pick from either list.
+If you are a Single Honours History student, the application process is somewhat more straightforward because you only have one Department with which to deal!
+If you are, for instance, Joint Honours it is slightly more complicated because both Departments must approve your exchange: you must be able to study both subjects while abroad.
+But Joint Honours students do have the benefit that both of their Departments will have separate sets of exchange agreements with other universities, and you can pick from either list, apply to both, and choose your preference if you get an offer from both Departments.

 If you are, for example, studying History and Political Science, both departments will have Erasmus agreements with universities abroad and you can apply via either Department or both Departments (and then pick the best offer that comes along).
 But both Departments will have to approve your selection.
 In other words, the History Department will have to satisfy itself that you can attain an appropriate level of History-teaching at the university with which your other Department has an exchange, and vice versa.
 So, you must contact the Study Abroad Coordinator in each subject to check if there are any issues you should be aware of.